 Including reviews and testimonials on your site is another way to prove the quality of your offering.
 It’ll also help to convert more sales as people will see the purchase as less risky.
 Be sure to include them as text on your site so that the Google bots can read them easily.
 If you include them as images then the bots may not understand what they are.
 If you’re able to include star-ratings for your products or services, then include these too.

 Getting press coverage is another form of social proof and gives your website more credibility.
 Including the logos of well-known websites or magazines that you’ve been featured in will demonstrate that you’re a legitimate authority.
-SitePoint has a great guide on how to use an ‘as featured in’ block to impress the right people – read it here.
+Having respectable websites link to yours also aids SEO as Google sees this as a sign your site is trustworthy.

 Focusing on education over sales is also likely to boost your rankings and credibility too.
 Google wants content to be useful, so fill your website with information that’s truly helpful and valuable to readers.
-This way you won’t fall foul of the next unexpected algorithm update and can continue to grow your customer base.
+This way you’ll attract quality backlinks, won’t fall foul of the next algorithm update, and can continue to grow your customer base.

 Fitness Marketing & Content Templates